 The eerie and everchanging landscape of Mammoth Hot Springs is a sight to behold.
 The travertine formations and bubbling mud pools have formed over thousands of years from snowmelt that seeps into the earth before passing through an impressive underground plumbing system.
 The water is then heated and mixed with sulphur before rising to the surface through small crevices.
 As pretty as it is, the site is quite hot and stinky thanks to all the gas that bubbles to the surface.
 Still, it's totally worth it.

 Did you know Yellowstone is the only place in the US where bison have lived continuously since prehistoric times?
 Lamer Valley is one of the best places to see herds of bison, deer and elk.
 If you’re lucky, you might also see grizzly bears, black bears and wolves.
 Driving through Lamar Valley is an experience in itself with spectacular views of the park.
 You could also join a real-life wolf tracker for the day to learn the secrets of these mysterious animals and hopefully spot one in its natural habitat.

-Yellowstone National Park tour reviews
+Yellowstone National Park trip reviews

 Popular US National Parks

 Our US National Park Tours offer something for all kinds of adventurers, explore our range below.

 Trips from 1 January 2023 onwards